 Several liability for negligence actions, including strict liability, products liability, and professional malpractice.
 For these actions, the court shall enter judgment against each party liable on the basis of such party's percentage of fault and not on the basis of the doctrine of joint and several liability.
-In a negligence action to which Fla.
-Stat. § 768.81 applies (other than personal injury and wrongful death actions arising out of medical negligence pursuant to chapter 766) any party found to be greater than 50% at fault for his/her own harm may not recover any damages.
 Joint and several liability for intentional acts and for economic damages caused by pollution.
 Fla.
 Stat. § 768.81.